 A dissertation should not exceed 35 pages (excluding Appendices).
 It should include an introduction that gives a context for the subject of the research.
-It should also include a description of the work undertaken in the research project, including methods used and results obtained.
+It should also include a description of the work undertaken in the dissertation, including methods used and results obtained.
 A conclusions section, that relates the work back to the context of the subject and/or describes avenues for further study, should also be provided.

 Dissertations should be intelligible to readers with mathematical maturity who are not experts in the field.
-Dissertations are required to be produced electronically using Word or LATEX or another word-processing package.
-Links to LATEX and Word templates for dissertations are provided on the departmental website (see www.math.auckland.ac.nz/en/for/current-students/pgdocuments.html).
+Dissertations are required to be produced electronically using TeX or LaTeX or another word-processing package.
+The following website provides links to LaTeX and word templates for dissertations:

+www.math.auckland.ac.nz/en/for/current-students/pgdocuments.html